raresChivu/carHandover/README_prog.md

 ## Data Flow & State
 - **Users:** Registered users are stored in localStorage as an array (`registeredUsers`).
 The currently logged-in user is stored as `currentUser`.
-- **Cars:** Car data is loaded from a static mock file, but can be replaced with backend API calls.
+- **Cars:** Car data is always loaded from localStorage (`cars`), initialized from mock data on first app load.
+- **Orders:** Each user has their own `orders` array in localStorage.
+Orders include car and user details, and can be sent as PDF via email.
+- **Notifications:** Each user has a `notifications` array in localStorage, and a notification counter is shown in the UI.
 - **Session:** "Remember Me" stores the user's email in localStorage as `rememberedUser`.
 - **Role Logic:** Admin/user distinction is based on the `isAdmin` property of the user object.